-We tested more than a half-dozen cameras to find the best baby monitors with the sharpest images and most important features for checking in on a sleeping child.
+We tested more than a half-dozen devices to find the best baby monitors with the sharpest images and most important features for checking in on a sleeping child.

 The Nest Hello has a lot of great features, including facial recognition and excellent video quality.